grml/grml.org/content/faq/_index.md

 <h3><a name="accessibility"></a><a href="#toc">What does accessibility at Grml mean?</a></h3>

 The Grml kernel includes support for speakup.
-For software, brltty and espeakup are included.
+For software, brltty and espeakup are included in grml-full.

 <h3><a name="bootoptions"></a><a href="#toc">Which boot options does Grml support?</a></h3>